 California’s DUI laws can be complex and confusing.
 In this section, our attorneys break down the rules and explain the process.

-The DMV hearing is where an officer for the agency will hear evidence of an alleged case of driving under the influence (DUI) and decide whether to suspend the defendant’s driver’s license.
+The DMV hearing is where an officer for the agency will hear evidence of an alleged case of driving under the influence (DUI) and decide whether to suspend your driver’s license.
 The hearing is independent from the criminal case.
-Drivers have a right to an attorney at the hearing, but only at the driver’s expense.
+You have a right to an attorney at the hearing, but only at your expense.

 The person conducting the hearing is not a judge.
-Instead, he or she is an employee of the DMV.
-In most cases, the hearing officer will have special training to conduct the hearing, but will not have a law degree.
-That special training, however, is provided by the DMV.
+Instead, they are an employee of the DMV.
+In most cases, the hearing officer will have special training by the DMV to conduct the hearing, but will not have a law degree.

 At the hearing, the arresting officer will testify about what happened.
-He or she will often file the police report as evidence.
+They will often file the police report as evidence.
 This testimony will generally include information about:

-The defendant, usually through his or her criminal defense attorney, has the right to cross-examine the arresting officer.
+You, usually through your criminal defense attorney, have the right to cross-examine the arresting officer.

-Once law enforcement has presented its case, the driver can present his or her side of the story.
-In addition to the right to cross-examine the police officer, drivers can also:
+Once law enforcement has presented its case, you can present your side of the story.
+In addition to the right to cross-examine the police officer, you can also:

-Depending on the circumstances of the case, the driver may have a valid defense.
+Depending on the circumstances of the case, you may have a valid defense.
 Some of the most common include:

 This lower burden of proof means that it is easier for law enforcement to win.
 Getting the legal advice of a skilled DUI defense lawyer from a local law office is essential for beating DUI charges at this stage in the process.

-Drivers who win their DMV hearing will recover their driving privileges.
-They can also use the victory as leverage in their criminal DUI case.
+If you win your DMV hearing, you will recover your driving privileges.
+You can also use the victory as leverage in your criminal DUI case.

 If law enforcement fails to meet its burden of proof, the DMV hearing officer will set aside the action.
 This means the pending license suspension will be tossed out.
-The driver will keep his or her driving privileges.
+You will keep your driving privileges.3

 Yes, if you lose the DMV hearing, then your driver’s license will be suspended.
-The pending suspension from the arrest goes into effect.
-However, the DMV is limited to this punishment: The DMV cannot impose fines or send the driver to jail.
+However, the DMV is limited to this punishment: The DMV cannot

 The length of the license suspension will depend on the circumstances of the case.
-It will also depend on whether the driver has any DUI or DWI convictions, in their past.
-Generally, for first-time offenders, the suspension may be up to one year.
+It will also depend on whether you have any DUI or DWI convictions, in your past.
+Generally, for first-time offenders, the suspension may be up to one year.5

-Drivers who have lost at the DMV hearing do have a right to appeal the outcome, though.
-Depending on the state, an appeal can take the case to court, or can trigger an internal administrative review.
+If you lose the DMV hearing, you do have a right to appeal the outcome, though.
+Depending on the state, an appeal can

 Additionally, the criminal DUI case will still be pending.
-This is where a judge can sentence the defendant to other penalties, like:
+This is where a judge can sentence you to other penalties, like:

-Drivers in California who have been arrested for drunk driving will have their driver’s license confiscated.
-They will be given a pink Notice of Suspension.
-This Notice serves as the driver’s temporary license for 30 days.
+If you are arrested for drunk driving in California, you will have your driver’s license confiscated.
+You will be given a pink Notice of Suspension.
+This Notice serves as your temporary license for 30 days.

-The Notice also informs the driver that he or she is entitled to the DMV hearing.
-However, the driver has to request this hearing within 10 days of the arrest.
-If no request is made, the Notice of Suspension will expire after 30 days and the driver’s license will automatically be suspended.
+The Notice also informs you that you are entitled to the DMV hearing.
+However, you have to request this hearing within 10 days of the arrest.
+If no request is made,

-In California, the license suspension depends on the driver’s prior record and the incident1:
+In California, the license suspension depends on your prior record and the incident:7

 |Prior DUIs in the last 10 years and circumstances of the DUI arrest||License suspension or revocation|